jcrreis/featherweight-solidity/README.md

 ### Built With

-This project was built using ocaml and dune ecosystem!
+This project was built using OCaml and dune ecosystem!
-It relies on the following OCaml libraries:
+It also relies on the following OCaml libraries:

 * <a href="https://gitlab.inria.fr/fpottier/menhir">Menhir/MenhirSDK</a>
 * <a href="https://github.com/xavierleroy/cryptokit">Cryptokit</a>